Nagendra1997/mesibo-documentation/livestreaming.md

 Let's now take a look at the different API functions that you can use to set up your conferencing and streaming platorm.
-A detailed documentaion of each function/method can be found [here] and will be explained with examples in the next section
+A detailed documentaion of each function/method can be found [here]() and will be explained with examples in the next section where we build a conferencing app.

 ### Create a group
 Use Mesibo's Group Management APIs to create a group.
 Add members and set permissions for the group members.